-CVM 754 One Health V (15 lecture hours=1 credit) - This course will introduce the concepts of global veterinary medicine, global drivers of change, the role of AVMA, US government, the United Nations, Non-governmental organizations (NGOs), private volunteer organizations (PVOs) in One Health The course will examine the One Health aspects of global medicine including social, political, economic, legal, religious, and other components.
+CVM 754 One Health V-Global One Health (15 lecture hours=1 credit) - This course will introduce the concepts of global veterinary medicine, global drivers of change, the role of AVMA, US government, the United Nations, Nongovernmental organizations (NGOs), private volunteer organizations (PVOs) in One Health.
+The course will examine the One Health aspects of global medicine including social, political, economic, legal, religious, and other components.
 The course will explore current and future career opportunities in global veterinary medicine.

-CVM 755 Clinical Skills V (5 lecture hours + 64 lab hours=2.5 credits) - Continued development of expertise in handling and interpretation of general and specific physical examination findings in large animals (equine, bovine, small ruminants) and small animals.
+CVM 755 Clinical Skills V (60 lab hours=2 credits) - Continued development of expertise in handling and interpretation of general and specific physical examination findings in large animals (equine, bovine, small ruminants) and small animals.
 Continuation of anesthesia and surgical skills training with introduction of anesthesia and surgery in the live canine or feline patient.